RyuuXS/Reforestation/README.md

-## I was just looking at my ceiling.
-Not sure if it’s the best ceiling in the world, but it’s definitely up there.
+## What did the digital clock say to the grandfather clock?
+Look, no hands!